 The other reason we recommend small treats is so your dog can chew them up quickly, otherwise you’ll just spend most of your “training” time watching your pal eat.

 We love Zuke’s Mini Naturals as a training treat.
 They’re healthy and small in size, so you can give them to your dog over and over again as you work on how to train a dog to come.

-Other rewards for a job well done include a click if you’re clicker training, affection from you or a positive verbal affirmation.
+Other rewards for a job well done include a pressing a clicker if you’re training with one, affection from you or a positive verbal affirmation.

 These rewards help your dog learn that when they obey your command, good things, fun things, or yummy things will happen.

 When you get started with your training, you’ll want to be indoors and away from distractions.

 Remember, dogs get distracted very easily, which is one of the main reasons this command is so important.
 By keeping your dog indoors, you’ll be able to minimize things that would distract them from learning.